Fast, exact (but unstable) spin spherical harmonic transforms: Complexity analysis and numerical experiments

-The fast forward and inverse spin spherical harmonic transforms derived in the previous section have been implemented using the FFTW\footnote{\url{http://www.fftw.org/}} library to compute Fourier transforms.
+The fast forward and inverse spin spherical harmonic transforms derived in the previous section have been implemented in double precision arithmetic using the FFTW\footnote{\url{http://www.fftw.org/}} library to compute Fourier transforms.
 We discuss here the theoretical memory and computational requirements of these algorithms, before performing numerical experiments to evaluate execution time and numerical stability.
 To avoid unnecessary complexity we restrict the numerical experiments to real spin $\spin=0$ functions on the sphere.
+Due to the structure of our algorithms (in particular, since the spin number \spin\ is simply a parameter of our algorithms), memory requirements and computational cost for any spin value will be identical to the spin $\spin=0$ case, while numerical stability will be similar.